 Our research in this area has examined the effects of training to detect deception, the role of “investigator biases,” and the ability of individuals to distinguish between true and false denials, true and false confessions, true and false alibis, and the concealment of objects or not (such as weapons, unstable devices, etc.).
 In general, this research has indicated that training on non-diagnostic cues can lead individuals to be more suspicious and thereby creates a bias towards deceit.
 However, when training includes more diagnostic indicators of deception (cognitive-based cues), performance can be enhanced, and proper interviewing tactics that encourage the provision of information and induce cognitive load can enhance the discriminability of these cues.
 Our research seeks to identify the most diagnostic approaches for eliciting information and, importantly, diagnostic cues to credibility.

-Dianiska, R. E., & Meissner, C. A. (2022, in press).
+Dianiska, R. E., & Meissner, C. A. (2023).
 The effect of lying on memory and metamemory when deception is repeated and volitional.
 Journal of Applied Research in Memory & Cognition, 12, 128-140.

 Leach, A. M., Da Silva, C. S., Connors, C. J., Vrantsidis, M. R. T, Meissner, C. A., & Kassin, S. M. (2020).
 Looks like a liar?
 Beliefs about native and non-native speakers’ deception.
 Applied Cognitive Psychology, 34, 387-396.

 Dianiska, R. E., Cash, D. K., Lane, S. M., & Meissner, C. A. (2019).
 The reciprocal nature of lying and memory: Memory confabulation and diagnostic cues to deception.
 In T. Docan-Morgan’s (Ed.), Handbook of deceptive communication (pp. 347-365).
 Palgrave.